merlinepedra/ZEEK/src/script_opt/CPP/README.md

 1. `./src/zeek -O gen-standalone-C++ target.zeek >target-stand-in.zeek`

+(and then building as in the 2nd step above).
-and then continuing the next three steps.
-This option prints to _stdout_ a (very short) "stand-in" Zeek script that you can load using `target-stand-in.zeek` to activate the compiled `target.zeek` without needing to include `target.zeek` in the invocation.
+This option prints to _stdout_ a
+(very short) "stand-in" Zeek script that you can load using `target-stand-in.zeek` to activate the compiled `target.zeek` without needing to include `target.zeek` in the invocation (nor the `-O use-C++` option).
+After loading the stand-in script, you can still access types and functions declared in `target.zeek`.

 Note: the implementation differences between `gen-C++` and `gen-standalone-C++` wound up being modest enough that it might make sense to just always provide